MY APARTMENT HAS BED BUGS! WHAT CAN I DO? CAN I SUE MY LANDLORD?

-Cockroaches are generally present in old, deteriorated apartments or rental homes or where other tenants have cockroaches which allows the cockroaches to quickly spread throughout the building.
+Cockroaches are generally present in old, deteriorated apartments or rental homes or where other tenants have cockroaches, which allows them to spread throughout the building quickly.

 Spraying around the exterior of any apartment building or even spraying inside your home with cheap, ineffective pesticides will never resolve a cockroach infestation.